 So Jessica Jones, Luke Cage, the Punisher, Daredevil, all the New York guys.
 Luke Cage is the one that I absolutely love.
 I actually know Cheo Hodari Coker, who’s the creator of that show, and he’s a brilliant writer.
-Brilliant, brilliant guy.
+Brilliant, intelligent guy.

 Yeah, and that’s been kind of under-represented.
 You had … So far, the Avengers have been getting all the attention.
-They did that one Daredevil movie, and that was … I kind of liked it, but it didn’t do quite well… I don’t think it lived up to some people’s expectations.
+They did that one Daredevil movie, and that was … I liked it, but it didn’t do quite well… I don’t think it lived up to some people’s expectations.

-The second iteration of comic books was when Stan Lee and all these guys started creating this whole new counter-culture world of the 1960s, and that’s a greater reflection of a country in flux, protesting the government, protesting, challenging the status quo.
+The second iteration of comic books was when Stan Lee and all these guys started creating this whole new counter-culture world of the 1960s, and that’s a more excellent reflection of a country in flux, protesting the government, protesting, challenging the status quo.
 And now we’ve got the … what I find, and this is opinion only … more interesting superheroes like Black Panther and the Punisher and Daredevil.
 It’s like, this is … it’s reflective of what was going on in society when these were being … when the ink was still wet.

-I find that extremely interesting, from just a sociological perspective of like … You could really kind of look into a country’s political history by looking at the artwork of that era.
+I find that extremely interesting, from just a sociological perspective of like … You could kind of look into a country’s political history by looking at the artwork of that era.
 Comic books and graphic novels, in my eyes, are certainly artwork.
 And they’re artwork that will inform generations long after you and I are gone.

 Yeah, they are, and I think they certainly get … The cool thing is … thank goodness, it’s becoming okay to be a geek.

 It’s becoming a little more mainstream, which I’m tremendously thankful for.
-Back in the ’90s, things weren’t as good for us geeks, although there was a lot of great comic books and stuff for us to read.
+Back in the ’90s, things weren’t as good for us geeks, although there were a lot of great comic books and stuff for us to read.